naeimbah/Test_PipeLine_cardiacMR/README.md

 in order to create outer mask and its corresponding inner and ring (myocardium) mask.

 Let's take a look at a ring:

 ![alt text](https://github.com/naeimbah/Test_PipeLine_cardiacMR/blob/master/output/ring.png)

+Now I vectorize the masks that are generated in mask_gen to analysis their histogram and for futher analysis:

+    func = gen_vec

+In src.utiliy!

 # packages